 top of page

-The Neighborhood Story Project is a nonprofit collaborative publishing organization in partnership with the University of New Orleans.
+The Neighborhood Story Project is a nonprofit collaborative ethnography organization in partnership with the Department of Anthropology & Sociology at the University of New Orleans.
 Since 2004, we have produced books, exhibits, events, and courses that share the complex stories of South Louisiana with each other and the world.
-Visit us at our corner store workshop in the Seventh Ward or our virtual book store here!
+Visit our virtual book store here!

 • Facebook App Icon